MoriyaShiine/enchancement/README.md

 * Thunderstruck: Direct attacks chain to nearby mobs.
 Allows charging to launch you forward and briefly float.
 Punching while floating causes you to dash forward and smash into the ground.

 Pickaxe Enchantments:
+* Burrowing: Mines blocks in a wide area while not sneaking.
+Increases damage dealt proportional to the attacked mob's armor.
 * Extracting: Extracts materials from connected ores while not sneaking, leaving the stone behind.

 Axe Enchantments: